-Definition Start-up Company.
-Description.
+Definition Start-up Company?
+Meaning.

-company in the earliest stage of its operations.
+A Start-up Company (SC), also called a "Startup", is a new business venture or company in the earliest stage of its operations.
 It is a relatively new,

 usually small business.
 Sometimes SCs are not even real legal companies yet, because they are still temporary or in formation.